The purpose of this page is to discuss our DNA results.

 Haplogroup I Lineage I

 Haplogroup I Lineage I consists of two project members at this time, both spelling their name Kary.
 Although their connection has not been identified, they have each identified earliest ancestors from nearby villages very close to the French border in the Rastatt district of Baden-Wuerttemberg, Germany.
 The Alsace district of France lies just to the west, across the river Rhine.
 They do not have an identified connection to another branch of Karys from this area who are known to have emigrated to the Ukraine in the 1800s where they gave their name to the villages of Chutor Kary (Ukranian name Michailovka) and Gut Kary, that were located on the western side of the Bug river not far from the Black Sea.
 The patriarch of that group was a Michael Kary.
 During the time that Chutor Kary area was under Russian control, many Karys apparently had their surname transformed from Kary (Кари) to Karij (Карий).

 Haplogroup R - There are three men identified at from Haplogroup R but currently not assigned to either Haplogroup R1a or R1b.

 Haplogroup R1a - For a general discussion of Haplogroup R1a click here.

-Currently there are five project members from Haplogroup R1a1.
-Two of these men have no close matches in the project.
-However, both of them have DYS388=10, which Klyosov (click here, pages 217-256) identified as a mutation observed in R1a men from northern and western Europe and absent in R1a men from areas further east and south.
+Currently there are six project members from Haplogroup R1a1.
+Three of these men have no close matches in the project.
+However, two of them have DYS388=10, which Klyosov (click here, pages 217-256) identified as a mutation observed in R1a men from northern and western Europe and absent in R1a men from areas further east and south.
 The other three men are members of the same lineage.
 They do not have DYS388=10.